Skip to content

 Shower & Bathtub Safety

-For those who have limited balance, mobility and/or strength, showering while standing increases the risk of injuries.
-Slip and falls can occur unexpectedly with simple maneuvers while washing or fatigue upon standing; often resulting in serious injuries or even hospitalization.
-While the risk of slips and falls in the shower or bath is high, fortunately there are some things you can do to help minimize the dangers.
+For those with limited balance, mobility, and/or strength, showering while standing increases the risk of injuries.
+Slips and falls can occur unexpectedly with simple maneuvers while washing or fatigue upon standing, often resulting in serious injuries or even hospitalization.
+While the risk of slips and falls in the shower or bath is high, fortunately there are ways to help minimize the dangers.

 When it comes to the hard and slippery surfaces, the best bet is to create some traction.
-Installing a non slip bath or shower mat not only decreases the risk of slipping, some provide a thin layer of cushioning under your feet to help reduce fatigue.
-However, avoid thick mats since this can inadvertently cause an unwanted tripping hazard.
+Installing a non-slip bath or shower mat not only decreases the risk of slipping, but some provide a thin layer of cushioning under your feet to help reduce fatigue.
+However, avoid thick mats to inadvertently cause an unwanted tripping hazard.

 Add Grab Bars

-Grab bars are a great substitution for artificial supports like towel racks or glass doors; which aren't designed to bear weight.
-A suction cup grab bar is good for temporary or travel use, but those who need more, long-term, support should opt for a metal grab bar that can be securely drilled into the wall.
-When installing a permanent bar, make sure you consider the optimal place for safety and ease of use in your specific bathroom layout.
+Grab bars are a great substitute for artificial supports like towel racks or glass doors, which aren't designed to bear weight.
+For reliable, long-term support, opt for a metal grab bar that can be securely drilled into the wall.
+When installing a permanent bar, consider the optimal place for safety and ease of use in your specific bathroom layout.
 Ask yourself these questions:

 • How far will I have to reach?